idaohang/Continuous-Kalman-Filter-Simulink/README.md

 Feel free to use this Simulink Model to teach or learn more about the Kalman Filter.
 Requires:
-1. Matlab
+* Matlab
-2. Simulink
+* Simulink
-3. Control System Toolbox (recommended for analysis and furthering understanding)
+* Control System Toolbox (recommended for analysis and further understanding)